SajidMasood/All-in-One-Flutter/README.md

 # flutter Internationalization With getx

 • in this repo I am try to implement localization using getX.

-• try to implement Splash Screen.
+• Splash Screen.

-• custom Text Widget
-•
+• Custom Text, Buttons and TextFormField
+• Custom Theme: light & dark main.dart-> MaterialApp(theme: ThemeData())
+• On Boarding Screen with Animation and Animate Welcome Screen

 ## Screenshots